-All students in this concentration must take the following three courses:
+All students in this concentration must take the following courses:

-Cybersecurity Foundations: Law, Policy, and Institutions – This course surveys the landscape of legal, policy, and institutional-design issues associated with cybersecurity, ranging from litigation and regulatory issues to the conduct of hostilities in cyberspace.
+- Cybersecurity Law & Policy – This course surveys the landscape of legal, policy, and institutional-design issues associated with cybersecurity, ranging from litigation and regulatory issues to the conduct of hostilities in cyberspace.

-Cybersecurity Foundations: Technology of Lawyers and Policymakers – This course provides a tailored introduction to key technical concepts associated with cybersecurity.
+- Technology of Cybersecurity: An Introduction for Law and Policy Students – This course provides a tailored introduction to key technical concepts associated with cybersecurity.